With Swimm, you can describe flows spanning across multiple repositories, by including snippets, tokens and paths from multiple repositories.

 How will multi-repo content affect my CI checks?

 For example, say you are on a repo called

 backend-repo, and you create a document that has elements from both

 frontend-repo.
-If you install Swimm's GitHub App, it will run a check on every pull request.
+If you integrate Swimm to your CI, it will run a check on every pull request.
 If a code reference from

 backend-repo becomes outdated, the CI check will fail, and automatically update or notify you, depending on the specific change and your configuration.